Articles

 Software applications are rapidly transforming how businesses operate, offering innovative solutions for engaging with customers, managing operations, and handling data.
 Yet, as these applications continue to reshape the business landscape, they also bring about a new set of challenges, particularly in cybersecurity.

 Each application, with its unique functionalities, creates potential vulnerabilities that cybercriminals are eager to exploit.
-To counter these cyber threats, organizations need a robust, proactive, and sophisticated strategy for identifying, assessing, and mitigating the risks lurking in software supply chains: application risk management.
+To counter these cyber threats, organizations need a robust, proactive, and sophisticated strategy for identifying, assessing, and mitigating the security risks lurking in software supply chains: application security risk management (ASRM).

-As we increasingly lean on software applications, we must also recognize the crucial role played by cybersecurity and privacy regulations in this landscape.
-These applications often handle, process, or store regulated data, subject to stringent privacy regulations such as FERPA, HIPAA, GLBA, GDPR, among others.
-An application risk management process isn’t just about ensuring the security of applications—it’s also about ensuring compliance with these regulations.
+As we increasingly lean on software applications, we must also recognize the crucial role played by cybersecurity and privacy regulations.
+These applications often handle, process, or store regulated data, subject to stringent privacy regulations such as HIPAA, GLBA, FISMA, CMMC, GDPR, among others.
+An application security risk management process isn’t just about ensuring the security of applications—it’s also about ensuring compliance with these regulations.

-Ultimately, the goal is not just to protect these vital technological assets from becoming weak spots but also to establish a compliance-ready environment.
-Through efficient and thorough application risk management, we can shield against the surge of potential security threats defiinig today’s digital environment, while simultaneously ensuring our organizations’ regulatory compliance, thereby bolstering their overall security and resilience.
+Ultimately, the goal is not just to protect these assets from becoming weak spots but also to establish a compliance-ready environment.
+Through efficient and thorough risk management practices, we can shield against the surge of potential security threats, while simultaneously ensuring our organizations’ regulatory compliance, thereby bolstering their overall security and resilience.

-This comprehensive guide from SaltyCloud explains the importance of application risk management, exploring the critical roles of context, data, accountability, and privacy regulations.
-Then, we describe how to build an application risk management program with a step-by-step guide.
+This comprehensive guide from SaltyCloud explains the importance of application security risk management (ASRM), exploring the critical roles of context, data, accountability, and privacy regulations.
+Then, we describe how to build an ASRM program with a step-by-step guide.
 Whether you’re a seasoned cybersecurity professional or a novice, this guide offers invaluable insights into strengthening your organization’s defenses against the looming threats of cyberattacks on software applications.

 What is application risk management?